poshanbhandari/Bypassing_403/README.md

 # Bypassing_403

-## If you stumbled upon a "403 Forbidden" page .Here are some things
+## If you stumbled upon a "403 Forbidden" page .Here are some methods to bypass it

 ### Remove the host header